Taro-Hayashi/Shotgun-CherryPie/README_EN_D.md

 ### Raspberry Pi Pico
 Stand the pin header on the back side of the board.
 ![](img/IMG_6041.JPEG)
-Place and soloder the Pro Micro.
+Place and soloder the Raspberry Pi Pico.
 ![](img/IMG_6042.JPEG)
 Cut and solder the surface legs.
 ![](img/IMG_6044.JPEG)